davisonio/craig-server_game/README.md

 terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.
 ```
-See the files within each mod directory for information about other authors.
+See README.md in each mod directory for information about other authors.